 There is one departure lounge each for international and domestic flights.
 The international lounge can become crowded at times, but plans are underway for expansion.

-The departure lounge is covered by a complimentary LIME WiFi hot spot.
-Unfortunately, the connection is rarely functional, and poor when it is operational.
+The departure lounge is covered by a complimentary Flow WiFi hot spot.
+Unfortunately, the connection doesn't always function, and is often poor when it is operational.

 A restaurant, Gilly's Restaurant, is found outside the security checkpoint in the main terminal.
 Gilly's Café, a small bar which also serves food, is located in the upper level of the international departure lounge.

 Several gift and souvenir, duty-free, and jewellery shops are located on the lower level of the departure lounge.

 There is no Bureau de Change at the airport.
 You are advised to exchange currency before you arrive.
 Currency can be exchanged at local banks, but the fees are exorbitant and queues can be over an hour for service.